-- Wireside is an independent public relations agency focused on high tech B-to-B communications.
+- Wireside is an award winning independent public relations agency focused on high tech B-to-B communications.

-- We work with a limited number of national and international high tech businesses to maintain a high level of strategic and tactical results that closely align with our clients’ business objectives.
+- We work with a limited number of national and international high tech businesses to maintain a superior level of strategic and tactical results that closely align with our clients’ business objectives.

 - As a full service agency, we provide a portfolio of communications programs designed to effectively meet business goals including: company positioning and messaging, strategic public relations planning and tactical implementation, including social media.